Creating Backup Copy Jobs

 This section describes only basic steps that you must take to create a backup copy job.
-To get a detailed description of all backup copy job settings, see the Working with Backup Copy Jobs section in Veeam Backup & Replication User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+To get a detailed description of all backup copy job settings, see the Creating Backup Copy Jobs for VMs and Physical Machines section in the Veeam Backup & Replication User Guide.

 To create a backup copy job:

-- On the Home tab, click Backup Copy and select VMware or Hyper-V.
+- On the Home tab, click Backup Copy.

-- At the Job step of the wizard, specify a name and description for the backup copy job.
+- At the Job step of the wizard, specify a name and description for the backup copy job and select the backup copy mode:

-- If you want to exclude VMs from the VM container from the job, click Exclusions and specify what objects you want to exclude.
+- If you want to exclude specific VMs from a backup job or backup repository added to the job, click Exclusions and specify what objects you want to exclude.

 If you do not enable GFS retention settings for the backup copy job, the job will complete with a warning.
 In the job statistics window, Veeam Backup & Replication will display a notification advising to use the GFS retention scheme for the job.